IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Anticipate Share Value Changes:
 Final declarations affect tax revenue and share values.
 Adjust Trading Strategy:
-Be cautious in the "Final Speculation" if tax share values are expected to decrease due to under-declarations.
+Be cautious in the Final Speculation if tax share values are expected to decrease due to under-declarations.

 10. Time Management
 Be Ready to Act Quickly:
-The "Final Speculation" phase has a time limit.
+The Final Speculation phase has a time limit.
 Finalize Decisions:
 Ensure all calculations and property selections are ready for immediate action.